tarsmachine/tarsmachine.github.io/index.md

 No revenue, user.

-(Just shifted to build the iOS app first a week ago.
-I have 5 private beta users on the previous desktop version)
+(I just decided to shift building the iOS app first a week ago.
+Before that, I have 5 private beta users on the [previous desktop version]())

 ---